Matej Oravec

-Matej Oravec (born 30 March 1998) is a Slovak professional footballer who plays as a centre-back and defensive midfielder for Slovak Fortuna Liga club Železiarne Podbrezová.
+Matej Oravec (born 30 March 1998) is a Slovak professional footballer who plays as a centre-back or defensive midfielder for Železiarne Podbrezová.

 Club career

 Spartak Trnava

 Oravec made his professional Fortuna Liga debut for Spartak Trnava against Podbrezová on 17 July 2016.

 Philadelphia Union

 On 20 January 2020, Oravec moved to MLS side Philadelphia Union.

 He was loaned to Železiarne Podbrezová in July 2021.
 Philadelphia Union and Oravec mutually agree to part ways on 7 July 2022.